SesameSesame

 ...source files

-Each task runs in complete isolation.
+Each session runs in complete isolation.
 The sandbox contains:

 • A fresh clone of the repository